 NOTE – When num_ROI_tile_section is equal to 0, no ROI tile section is defined for the pictures in the video sequence.
 That is, there is no constraint on the range of motion compensated prediction for all samples in the picture.
 When num_ROI_tile_section is equal to or greater than 1, composition of each of the ROI tile sections is signaled using tile_index[ i ][ j ].

-As discussed above, the ROI tile section allows a decoder to only decode the ROI tile section (and to display only the ROI) without temporal error propagation; at any time instance, the impact on reconstructed sample values is limited to a few samples along some of the ROI tile section boundaries.
+As discussed above, the ROI tile section allows a decoder to decode only the ROI tile section (and to display only the ROI) without temporal error propagation; at any time instance, all samples will be correctly decoded except for a 4 sample wide band along some of the ROI tile section boundaries.
 We consider the VUI to be the most suitable place to carry the ROI tile section syntax.
+We also provide an alternative option that signals the ROI tile sections using SEI message.

+An example ROI tile section

+An encoder can partition the video picture into tiles according to the position and the dimension of the ROI.
+As shown in Figure 4, the encoder partitions the picture into 9 tiles, with the center tile T4 (blue shaded area) largely overlapping with the ROI (orange area), and a small margin is left between the tile T4 and the ROI to accommodate for the case when loop_filter_across_tiles_enabled_flag is set to 1.
+To enable ROI-only decoding, the ROI tile section is defined to contain only T4; that is, in Table 1, num_ROI_tile_sections = 1, num_tiles_in_ROI_section_minus1[0] = 0, and tile_index[0][0] = 4.
+If and when the ROI moves to another position in the picture at a later time instance, then the tile partition parameters can be changed accordingly to align with the ROI’s new position.

+Figure 4.
+Example ROI tile section

-Proposed text change
+Proposed text change of option 1: using VUI to signal ROI tile sections